MaggieMoss/beer-review-app-sinatra/README.md

 =============
-Demo app created in class by the May Cohort - Intro to Web Dev Course.
+Demo app created during lecture for the May Cohort - Intro to Web Dev Course.